caleabc/abc-cart-frontend-ts/README.md

 ### ABC CART

-Frontend of the online shopping platform
+Frontend of the online shopping platform (written in TypeScript)

 ### Installation